 But that is not what “privatization” of state parks means.

-Kohler-Andrae is so-called because a wealthy Wisconsinite named Theodore “Terry” Andrae donated much of the land back in 1927.
+Kohler-Andrae is so called because the wife of a wealthy Wisconsinite named Theodore “Terry” Andrae donated 122 acres to the State back in 1927 and the park was formed.
 The Kohler family donated another 280 acres in 1966.
-The park, which covers 988 acres on the shores of Lake Michigan in Sheboygan County, is known officially as Kohler-Andrae but is still sometimes called Terry Andrae.
+It includes two miles of pristine Lake Michigan shoreline, much of it the sandy wetland known as “ridge and swale.”
+The park today covers 988 acres on the shores of Lake Michigan in Sheboygan County.

-The Walker administration’s state parks privatization program has caused tremendous stress for park employees.
-Retiring employees have not replaced.
-New hires have not been made.
-Important routine work — maintaining trails, curtailing invasive species — is being done by Friends groups or not done at all.
+The Walker administration’s state parks privatization program caused tremendous stress for park employees.
+Retiring employees were not replaced.
+New hires had not been made.
+Important routine work — maintaining trails, curtailing invasive species — was being done by Friends groups or not done at all.

-As a result, after eight years of Republican control, our Wisconsin State parks look like Milwaukee County Parks did while Scott Walker was the county executive.
-The weeds are out of control and everything looks a little ragged and unkempt.
-Critical maintenance work is not being done.
+As a result, after eight years of Republican control, our Wisconsin State parks looked like Milwaukee County Parks did while Scott Walker was the county executive.
+The weeds were out of control and everything looked a little ragged and unkempt.
+Critical maintenance work was not being done.

 Visitors to the parks feel the bite in their pocket books.
 Camping fees nearly doubled at some parks and rose 30% overall, according to a representative of the Sierra Club.
-Many parks now require that campers “pack in and pack out” — meaning they are supposed to pick up their own trash and take it with them because trash collection is no longer available except at the so-called “premium” parks.
+Many parks now require that campers “pack in and pack out” — meaning visitors are supposed to pick up their own trash and take it with them; trash collection is no longer available except at the so-called “premium” parks.
 You can imagine how well that works.

 But the parks now have the opportunity for a comeback.
-Under our new governor Tony Evers and new DNR Secretary Preston Cole, we have a chance to restore funding for Wisconsin’s magnificent parks and to have a DNR that works for all the people of this state and not just the rich.
+Under our new governor Tony Evers and his duly appointed DNR secretary Preston Cole, we have a chance to restore funding for Wisconsin’s magnificent parks and to have a DNR that works for all the people of this state and not just the rich.
 Please let your state legislators know how important parks funding is to you and your family.

 And make sure you attend the Wisconsin Loves Parks event on May 11 at Kohler-Andrae.
 Sponsored by the Sierra Club and including a total of six parks across the State, this event will give you an opportunity to learn more about your parks and what you can do to help restore funding.